 Proposed research—whether individual or collaborative—should be in keeping with the objectives of a seed grant program: it should be innovative, risky, and distinct from what one might normally submit to traditional funding sources (e.g., NSF, NIH).
 Preference will be given to proposals that show potential for attracting additional external funding.

-A new call for proposals may be announced in spring 2014.
+A new call for proposals is expected to be announced in fall 2014.
 Please contact James Clem, HUCE Managing Director, with any questions.

 Faculty members should submit:

 1. A cover sheet that identifies the principal investigators and their contact information (department, address, phone number and email), title of the proposal, and amount of funding requested.

 2. A proposal of no more than three pages (12-point type, including illustrations) addressing the following:

 • Purpose, goals, objectives and duration of the proposed research;

 • What is innovative about the proposed research and what makes it less likely to receive funding from traditional sources; and

 • Potential future sources of funding if the research is successful.

 3. A one-page budget and justification.
 The awards cannot be used to support faculty salaries.
 These are internal grants and not eligible for overhead in excess of the University’s 15% gift assessment.

 4. Curriculum vitae (no more than 2 pages) for each participating faculty members